The Teichm\"uller and Riemann Moduli Stacks: Introduction.

 Moreover, the mapping class group of $X$ acts on $\mathcal T(X)$ and the resulting quotient is a complex orbifold.
 This refined quotient coincides with the quotient of $\mathcal I(X)$ by the full group $\text{Diff}^+(X)$, the so-called Riemann moduli space $\mathcal M(X)$. \\ Let now $X$ be a smooth oriented compact manifold of even dimension $2n$ strictly greater than $2$.
 The Teichm\"uller and Riemann moduli spaces can still be defined, but one now has to add the integrability condition in the definition

 for

 Although the literature about these higher dimensional Teichm\"uller and Riemann moduli spaces is much less developed than that about surfaces, it has grown significantly in the last years and these spaces play an increasing role in Complex Geometry.
-Catanese's guide to deformations and moduli \cite{Catsurvey} gives some general local properties of $\mathcal T(X)$ and contains many results on the Teichm\"uller space of minimal surfaces of general type.
+Catanese's guide to deformations and moduli \cite{Catsurvey} as well as \cite{Catsurvey2} gives some general local properties of $\mathcal T(X)$ and contains many results on the Teichm\"uller space of minimal surfaces of general type.
 And in the special case of hyperk\"ahler manifolds, the Teichm\"uller space is used by Verbitsky in a prominent way in his proof of a global Torelli Theorem \cite{Verbitsky} and also to showing some important results on these manifolds \cite{VerbitskyErgodic}.

 However, the main difference with the case of surfaces is that $\mathcal T(X)$ and $\mathcal M(X)$ are {\it just topological spaces} and do not have any good geometric structure.
-Only for special classes as that of hyperk\"ahler manifolds, an analytic structure is known on $\mathcal T(X)$, but even in this case, it is not Hausdorff at all points.
+Only for special classes such that the class of hyperk\"ahler manifolds, an analytic structure is known on $\mathcal T(X)$, but even in this case, it is not Hausdorff at all points.
 Perhaps the most dramatic example is given by $X$ being $\mathbb S^2\times\mathbb S^2$.
-Then $\mathcal M(X)$, {\it as a set}, is $\mathbb N$, a point $a\in\mathbb N$ corresponding to the Hirzebruch surface $\mathbb F_{2a}$ (and each connected component of $\mathcal T(X)$ is $\mathbb Z$, with $a$ and $-a$ encoding the same surface, see Examples \ref{Hirzebruch} and \ref{Hirzebruchbis}).
-But, {\it as a topological space}, it is $\mathbb N$ endowed with a non-Hausdorff topology.
+Then $\mathcal M(X)$, {\it as a set}, can be identified with $\mathbb N$, a point $a\in\mathbb N$ corresponding to the Hirzebruch surface $\mathbb F_{2a}$ (and each connected component of $\mathcal T(X)$ can be identified with $\mathbb Z$, $a$ and $-a$ encoding the same surface, see Examples \ref{Hirzebruch} and \ref{Hirzebruchbis}).
+But, {\it as a topological space}, it is endowed with a non-Hausdorff topology.
 No two points are separated, as a consequence of the fact that $\mathbb F_{2a}$ can be deformed onto any $\mathbb F_{2b}$ with $b<a$ by an arbitrary small deformation.
 Equivalently, this comes from the fact that the dimension of the automorphism group of Hirzebruch surfaces jumps.